zabealbe/can-cicd/id-generator/README.md

 **Constraints you have to follow:**
 ---
+### Avoid message conflicts across different networks
+If you plan to have two different messages in two separate networks having the same name you **can't** use the merge function on those two networks.
+On the other hand if the two messages are **identical**, meaning that they are actually the same message but used on multiple networks you may merge them.
+___
 <pre>
 "name": string
 </pre>
-This field **must be unique** for each message, and should contain only UPPERCASE letters and "_" If you plan to use the networks merge function there can't be **different** messages with the same name across the merged networks, exept if the messages are **identical**, this means that the same message may travel two different networks.
+This field **must be unique** for each message, and should contain only UPPERCASE letters and "_"
 ___